wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Credits: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) {cite}`own_5_2024`.
 :::

+Mapping eukaryotic mRNA sequences to a genomic reference is more cumbersome, as most genes have introns, which are no longer present in the mature mRNA ({numref}`spliced_alignment`).
 This means that reads might contain an exon-exon junction and should be split along the reference.
 Most aligners will not consider this a valid option.
 Special splice-aware aligners have been developed for this reason, that are able to map normal reads that map contiguously to the reference sequence as well as reads that are split across splice sites ({numref}`spliced_alignment`).
 They also take into account known intron-exon boundaries to determine the point within a read where it has to be split and whether the split alignment is correct.

 ---